-With a very rich history, especially during World War II, Warsaw is a very popular tourist city for those interested in history.
+With a very rich history, especially during World War II, according to Abbreviation Finder, Warsaw is a very popular tourist city for those interested in history.
 Many have prejudices against both the people of Eastern Europe and the cities there, but as the capital of Poland, Warsaw is still emerging as a modern metropolis.
-According to DigoPaul, the city can offer everything from typical tourist attractions such as old buildings and fortresses, to unique shopping opportunities and fantastic food.
+The city can offer everything from typical tourist attractions such as old buildings and fortresses, to unique shopping opportunities and fantastic food.

 With just over 1.75 million inhabitants, Warsaw is certainly a city to be reckoned with, and larger than many of the other, more visited European capitals.
 This means that the capital will be perceived as busier than many of the other, popular tourist cities in Poland, such as Gdansk and Krakow.
 The city is centrally located in the country and has a stable climate, which is best suited for tourists during the summer.
 Warsaw is perfect for those who want a rich city weekend!